Peter J. Katzenstein

-Peter Joachim Katzenstein FBA (born February 17, 1945) is a German-American political scientist.
+Peter Joachim Katzenstein (born February 17, 1945) is a German-American political scientist.
 He is the Walter S. Carpenter, Jr. Professor of International Studies at Cornell University.
 Katzenstein has made influential contributions to the fields of comparative politics, international relations, and international political economy.

 His main concentration lies in the study of culture, religion, identity, and regionalism in the interstate system, for which he is known as a proponent of constructivist thinking.
 He is often associated with the school of neoliberal institutionalism through his joint projects with Robert Keohane.
 He is known for his influential research on corporatism.

-Personal life
+Early life and education

 Peter Katzenstein was born on February 17, 1945, in Hamburg, Germany.
 He moved to the United States at the age of nineteen.
-He became a U.S. citizen in 1979.
-In 1970, he married Mary Fainsod Katzenstein, an American political scientist.
-They have two children, and reside in Ithaca, New York.
-He speaks German and English.

-Education

 Katzenstein was educated in Germany in Gelehrtenschule des Johanneums before moving to the United States, where he ended up receiving a B.A. from Swarthmore College in 1967, majoring in political science, economics, and literature.
 While at Swarthmore, he took a class alongside fellow students Margaret Levi and David Laitin, who would both go on to become prominent political scientists.
 The next year he earned an M.Sc. from the London School of Economics, and six years later he received his Ph.D. from Harvard University with thesis titled Disjoined Partners: Austria and Germany since 1815.

 At Harvard University, Katzenstein was strongly influenced by Karl Deutsch who was the main reason by Katzenstein applied for graduate studies at Harvard in the first place.